lifemapper/lifemapper.github.io/_coll-training/sdmTraining.md

 1. To request species distribution modeling on species data in the Lifemapper installation, go to the right pane of the webpage, titled "Lifemapper SDM | New Project".

-You must input choices or actions in each of the 4 tabs:
+1. There are four headings in the right pane.
+The first three are input sections, SPECIES DATA, ALGORITHMS, and INPUT LAYERS.
+The fourth, SUBMIT PROJECT allows you to submit your selections for computation if all three inputs are correctly filled.

     * SPECIES DATA: choose a species for modeling by typing in the first few letters of a species name.
 The page will display a list of scientific